-The output is a data table in the form of a pandas.core.frame.DataFrame object8.
+The output is a data table in the form of a pandas.core.frame.DataFrame object.
+The results from one of these searches can be used in multiple ways.
+For example, the proposal IDs and SB names from a search result can be printed using the following lines.